-To us “a date” suggests you’re looking for a place where the food is good but not complicated (read: no snails), the venue is cozy (read: dark lighting), the atmosphere is relaxed (read: attentive with the booze) and where there is enough background noise and space to have a private chat (read: because everyone stops their own conversation if something more interesting is occurring on the next table).
+A date suggests you’re looking for a place where the food is good but not complicated (read: no snails), the venue is cozy (read: dark lighting), the atmosphere is relaxed (read: attentive with the booze) and where there is enough background noise and space to have a private chat (read: because everyone loves to eavesdrop a potential first date).
 We bring you our best bites for date.

 Ambar Bistro, Giesing